 You can also use a payments solution like Crezco to make direct, account-to-account payments quickly, safely and securely.

-Crezco makes it easy to pay international invoices from vendors located around the world, and offers a wide range of payment options to allow you to transfer funds to over 70 foreign currencies.
+Crezco makes it easy to pay international invoices from vendors located around the world, and offers a wide range of payment options to allow you to transfer funds to 37 currencies.

 With Crezco, you can take your payments processes to the next level by choosing to make single payments and bulk payments, collect payments, and set up recurring payments to make paying your invoices faster and more convenient than ever.